chizhikchi/CARES/README.md

 ```
 cd CARES
 pip install requirements.txt
-python main.py --model NAME OF THE MODEL --do train
+python main.py --model NAME OF THE MODEL --do test
 ```

 Note that you must select the model to train or test among the following options: **bio-bert-spanish**, **roberta-biomedical-clinical**, **bert-base-spanish**.